-The City of Sydney's Long Term Financial Plan recognises its current and future financial capacity to continue delivering high quality services, facilities and infrastructure to the community while undertaking the initiatives and projects that will contribute toward the goals set down in its Community Strategic Plan, Delivering Sustainable Sydney 2030-2050.
+The City of Sydney's (the City's) Long Term Financial Plan recognises its current and future financial capacity to continue delivering high quality services, facilities and infrastructure to the community while undertaking the initiatives and projects that will contribute toward the goals set down in its Community Strategic Plan, Delivering Sustainable Sydney 2030-2050.

-Local government operations are vital to the community, and it is important for stakeholders to have the opportunity to understand the financial implications arising from its Community Strategic Plan, Delivery Program and annual Operational Plan, and be assured
+Local government operations are vital to the community, and it is important for stakeholders to have the opportunity to understand the financial implications arising from the City's Community Strategic Plan, Delivery Program and annual Operational Plan, and be assured that these plans are financially achievable and sustainable.